postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-newbutton.md

 [![new_button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_environment_blk.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/newButton_environment_blk.png)

 If you've created other environments, the **MANAGE ENVIRONMENTS** modal appears again and displays them.
-You can share, edit download, or delete those environments.
+You can share, edit, download, or delete those environments.
 In addition, you can create global environments and download them as a JSON file, or import environment files from your computer.

 [![new_button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/environments-secondWindow.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/environments-secondWindow.png)